ykacer/Medical_NLP_Case_Study/README.md

 |  3 | PROC           | **pris en charge**                   | ground truth |

-## Model generation with few shot prompting
+## Model Generation with few shot prompting

 We propose here a different approach using Transformers decoder models this time.
 Also called Generative Models, they have shown great generation capabilities thanks to their bigger size compared to Transformers encoders, here are the pros and cons using decoders for NER: